yaroslaff/SashimiDB/README.md

 Exact accepts queries as HTTP POST format, with following fields (at least one field is required, POST-body must not be empty):

 ### Expr
-Python-style expression to apply to view, example expressions:
+Python-style expression to filter dataset.
+Example expressions:
 - `price<123.45`
 - `brand=="Apple" and rating>4.5 and "laptops" in category and "macbook".upper() in description.upper()`